athiwatp/loopback-rest-api-sample/README.md

 * Run this command to stop app cluster `pm2 stop 0` or `pm2 stop all`
 * Run this command to monitor and see log `pm2 monit`
 * Run this command to kill pm2 daemon `pm2 kill`

+### Development

+* Code monitoring is using nodemon, you can start it using command `npm run-script nodemon`